mhmdnvn18/mhmdnvn18/README.md

    - ESP32 + LED Strip RGB 5050: Controlling LED on/off, color, and effects via Google Apps Script.
    - ESP32 + SD Card MP3 Player: Automatically playing all MP3 files in the SD card.

-6️⃣ **Cloudflare Tunnel for ChirpStack**
-   - Using Cloudflare Zero Trust Dashboard to manage access to ChirpStack.
-   - Connecting ChirpStack running on Ubuntu LTS 22.04 to the internet using Cloudflared.

-7️⃣ **Custom WhatsApp Bot**
-   - Building my own version of WhatsApp bot to automate certain tasks.

-8️⃣ **Arduino to ESP32 Serial Communication**
-   - Using RX/TX communication between Arduino Mega 2560 and ESP32.
-   - Using RX:16 and TX:17 pins on Arduino.

 ### 🛠️ Technologies & Tools

 - **Programming:** Python, C/C++, JavaScript, HTML, CSS